 Fluoride is the mineral that strengthens tooth enamel, thus making it less vulnerable to acid secreted by the mouth bacteria.
 The NHS does suggest the use of 1,000-1,500ppm of fluoride toothpaste to children starting with the initial tooth to the age of six in size, and then a pea-sized portion thereafter.
 Properly used, it is very helpful in preventing cavities.

-What are the typical issues which make families seek alternatives?
+What are the typical issues that make families seek alternatives?

 Accidental swallowing is the biggest concern.
 Children under five years of age cannot spit consistently, and a large amount of fluoride ingested during this period, when the permanent teeth are developing under the gums, can lead to dental fluorosis in mild white spots or, in some rare cases, brown spots.
 It is not harmful to health, but being cosmetic, many parents do not want to use it at all.